 As a result of the Coronavirus Pandemic, there are some uncertainties surrounding our sailing holiday itineraries for the coming winter season.
 We are ready and willing to deliver our usual mix of stunning sailing, sunshine and Christmas cheer, however it’s not clear which islands will be open to us for our itinerary planning.
-At the moment it’s doubtful if we will be able to offer our usual multi-island trips as many islands are still closed or requiring quarantine and this makes it difficult to island hop between countries, however we are all hopeful that this situation will ease in the coming months so that we can offer some variation.
-We are currently limited to St Martin and St Barth’s, with the possibility of venturing down to Antigua and Barbuda, and to Guadeloupe, although both of these islands are more than a stone’s throw away.
+At the moment it’s doubtful if we will be able to offer our usual multi-island trips as many islands are still closed or requiring PCR tests and this makes it difficult to island hop between countries, however we are all hopeful that this situation will ease in the coming weeks so that we can offer some variation.
+We are currently limited to St Martin and St Barth’s, with the possibility of venturing down to British Virgin Islands, to Antigua and Barbuda, and to Guadeloupe, although these latter islands are more than a stone’s throw away.

 We welcome you to reserve your space aboard with us for only $250 – this can be reassigned to any future trip if you decide to cancel for whatever reason – and we implore you to make sure that any flight reservations are changeable – it’s probably wisest to arrange flights into a major international airport in the Caribbean such as St Maarten (SXM) that is also a local and international flight hub in the event that you may need to re-route your inward or homeward journey.
 See the Travel tab for our recommendations.

 No-one comes on holiday to get ill, and more so during these times of global pandemic.
 Each of you will already have been tested prior to boarding a flight from your home country, and will have been required to take precautions during your travel.
 Our boats will have been sanitised prior to your arrival to eliminate any contamination from prior guests.